Respect at Uni Week

 Monash College Respect Cafe

-All Monash College students are invited to visit the Respect Café on Monday 20 April and stop by for a free coffee, cookie and conversation to learn more about how we can enhance our relationships and shape a more respectful and equitable future for all.
+All Monash College students were invited to visit the Respect Café on Monday 20 April and stop by for a free coffee, cookie and conversation to learn more about how we can enhance our relationships and shape a more respectful and equitable future for all.

 Date: Monday 20 April 2026